kboroz/MSMquiz/quiz9a_5_11/README.md

 # Published in : MSMLLN

-# Description : transformation of a random variable with a given mean
+# Description : Transformation of a random variable with a given mean
 # and variance to an Asymptotic normal distribution with mean zero and
-# variance 1.
+# variance one.

 # Keywords : 'Asymptotic Normal Distribution, Graphical Representation,
 # Random Variables, pdf'